connergdavis/secure-ubuntu-server/index.md

 ```

 ### 7.6 File system integrity monitoring (`aide`)
 Monitors files and notifies when changes are detected.

+Understand that **lots** of files get changed all the time, so there is a lot of garbage in the output by default.
+See [Section 7.6.4](#).

 #### 7.6.0 Install `aide`
 ```bash